malchata/yall.js/README.md

 # yall.js (Yet Another Lazy Loader)
 ### (Y'all need to lazy load images)

-yall.js is a very small image lazy loader for reasonably modern browsers (back to IE10) that weighs in at 1.24 KB uglified (621 bytes with gzip/507 bytes with Brotli).
-It depends on `classList`, `querySelectorAll`, supports the `<picture>` element and the `srcset` attribute. yall.js also uses `IntersectionObserver` if available, but will fall back to more traditional means if it's not.
+yall.js is a very small image lazy loader for reasonably modern browsers (back to IE10) that weighs in at 1.09 KB uglified (657 bytes with gzip/554 bytes with Brotli).
+It depends on `classList`, `querySelectorAll`, and supports the `<picture>` element and `srcset`. yall.js will also use `IntersectionObserver` if available, but will fall back to more traditional means if it's not.
 If you want to try out yall.js, grab the copy in the `dist` folder.
 Or you can clone the repo and check out the `test` folder.
 If you want to tinker, work with the copy in the `src` folder and build using `npm run build` (requires `npx`).

 ## Usage Pattern